tbartels/Contract/Contract.md

 ## Signatures

-The undersigned confirm that they have read, understood, and shall adhere to the terms laid out in this document:
+The undersigned confirm that they have read and understood the terms laid out in this document:

 * **Thomas Bartels:**